enriqc3/CMPS-3240-Benchmarking/README.md

 The execution time of a program is calculated as (instr./program)x(cycles/instr.)x(s/cycle) where (s/cycle) is the inverse of the clock rate.
 The (cycles/instr.) and (s/cycle) vary from microprocessor to microprocessor.
 However, when comparing two processors a common practice is to fix program thus fixing the (instr./program).
 You may have done this before by running a benchmark program on your machine.
 Examples are SPEC, passmark, dhrystone, whetsone, SETI@home, jack the ripper, and so on.

-The purpose of this lab is to start your very own BLAS library that we will continuously improve over the course with our knowledge of computer architecture.
+The purpose of this lab is to start your very own basic linear algebra subroutine (BLAS) library that we will continuously improve over the course with our knowledge of computer architecture.
 You will be given a starting framework and use this code to benchmark multiple machines.

 ## Approach